nianswe/ci_project3/README.md

 ## Features
 *   ### Existing Features
     -   <b>Menu:</b> User input to choose Play New Game or Instructions
-    -   <b>Description:</b> Game instructions
+    -   <b>Ïnstructions:</b> Game instructions
     -   <b>Game board:</b> Grid 10 x 10 with header on left and at bottom marcin rows and columns 0 - 9.
     -   <b>Place a Piece:</b> Place the players mark O or X on the game board at choosen position.
-    -   <b>Check if position/column/row is available:</b> Check if position ia available on the game board, or replay with information of position already is taken.
+    -   <b>Check if position/column/row is available:</b> Check if position is available on the game board, or replay with information if position already is taken.
     -   <b>Check for winner:</b>
         - Horizontal check for 5 pices in a row for a player.
         - Vertical check for 5 pices in a row for a player.
         - Diagonal in check in both directions for 5 pices in a row for a player.
-    -   <b>Winner Banner:</b> Full Screen Banner with information of Winning Player.
+    -   <b>Winner Banner:</b> Full Screen Banner with information of winning Player.

 *   ### Future Features<br>
-    -   <b>Board with bigger grid.</b>
+    -   <b>Board with bigger grid with more rows and columns.</b>
-    -   <b>User redistration.</b>
+    -   <b>User registration.</b>
     -   <b>High score board with results.</b>

 *   ### Remaining Bugs